Brazier85/Olaf/README.md

 Olaf is my screeps "ai/bot" -> more a script than everything else

+### Documentation

+The documentation can be found in the docs folder

 ### ToDo

 * Implement room memory instead of using Cache